 There are many scenic outlooks for photography around the rim of the canyon:

 One of the more popular things at Canyon de Chelly is the White House Ruins.
-Nestled into the edge of the lower canyon with a southern exposure is a set of Indian ruins named the White House Ruins.
-This is the only trail you can go without a Navajo escort.
-The reason they call it the White House is because of the white colored plaster/paint that was used on the house.
+Nestled into the edge of the lower canyon with southern exposure is a set of Indian ruins named the White House Ruins.
+This trail is the only one you can go without a Navajo escort.
+The reason they call it the White House is because of the white-colored plaster/paint used on the house.
 White House Ruins stands out above lower ruins in a sandstone cave in Canyon De Chelly National Monument.
-These ruins were built by the Anasazi people.
+The Anasazi people built these ruins.
 Anasazi is Navajo for “the ancient ones.”

 Here is a video of the Anasazi White House Ruins from the outlook above: